vi/websocat/README.md

 * Executing external program and making it communitate to WebSocket using stdin/stdout.
 * Text and binary modes, converting between lines (or null-terminated records) and messages.
 * Inetd mode, UNIX sockets (including abstract namesaced on Linux).
+* Integration with Nginx using TCP or UNIX sockets.
+* Directly using unathenticated SOCKS5 servers for connecting to WebSockets and listening WebSocket connection.
 * Auto-reconnect and connection-reuse modes.
 * Linux, Windows and Mac support, with [pre-built executables][releases].
-* Low-level WebSocket clients and servers with overridable underlying transport connection.
+* Low-level WebSocket clients and servers with overridable underlying transport connection, e.g. calling external program to serve as a transport for websocat (for SSL, proxying, etc.).
 * Buildable by rust starting from v1.23.0.

 [releases]:https://github.com/vi/websocat/releases